easegress-io/easegress/doc/cookbook/resilience.md

 ## More Livingness: Resilience of Service

-### Circuit Break
+### CircuitBreaker

-Circuit Break leverges a finite state machine to implement the processing logic, the state machine has three states: `CLOSED`, `OPEN`, and `HALF_OPEN`.
+CircuitBreaker leverges a finite state machine to implement the processing logic, the state machine has three states: `CLOSED`, `OPEN`, and `HALF_OPEN`.
 When the state is `CLOSED`, requests pass through normally, state transits to `OPEN` if request failure rate or slow request rate reach a configured